robjordan/robjordan.github.io/_posts/2020-10-11-curious-about-gps-module-signal-timings.md

 I've looked at the datsheets for several GPS modules and never found a clear indication of the relationship between the PPS signal, and the output of GPS tracking messages on the Transmit (TX) pin.
 It would be convenient if the PPS signal occurred just before messages appear on TX, with just enough time to arm the UART to receive the data.

 Now I have an oscillosope I can finally answer the question, at least for one GPS module.
 I conducted an experiment with a Chinese module, ostensibly based on a U-blox NEO-7N GPS receiver.
-Most likely the chip is a clone, but perhaps the findings hold true for genuine U-blox receivers.
+Most likely the chip is a fake, but perhaps the findings hold true for genuine U-blox receivers.

 ![NEO-7N GPS module]({{ site.url }}/assets/gps-neo-7n.jpg)